Interval Numbers

 Rest Shapes In music theory, rests are symbols which tell you to stop playing, and how long to stop for.
 Rests come in different shapes depending on how long they …

 To view the note names in US English, hover over the UK terms.
-Beaming To make music easier to read, we normally group these small notes together in complete beats. …
+Beaming What is Beaming in Groups?
+To make music easier to read, we normally group these small …

 This page uses UK note names.
 USA note names are shown in brackets.
 Note Shapes To show how long notes should be held for, we draw them with different shapes. …